 To start, it’s worth knowing that you don’t have to make a 401(k)-to-IRA rollover, even if you do leave your job.
 You have the option of leaving the money you’ve invested in the plan at your old company.
 You can’t keep contributing to it, but it will stay invested and if your investments go up, you’ll continue to see your account grow.
 This is called an orphan account.

 Do you like the way your money is invested currently?
 If so, you may want to consider keeping your money in the existing plan.
-If you currently aren’t working but anticipate taking a new job soon, you could leave your money at your old plan temporarily and put it into your new companies plan once you have access to it.
+If you currently aren’t working but anticipate taking a new job soon, you could leave your money at your old plan temporarily and put it into your new company’s plan once you have access to it.

 For those who don’t think they’ll end up in another 401(k) plan but still want to save more for retirement, it might make sense to do a 401(k)-to-IRA rollover.
 Remember, even though you still have your account at your old company’s 401(k), you won’t have the ability to make more contributions.

 How to Pick an IRA to Roll Over To

 The most important question you need to ask is whether you want to start a traditional IRA or a Roth IRA.
 Traditional IRAs work much like traditional 401(k) plans.
 You contribute money before you pay taxes.
-The maximum contribution limit for 2019 for traditional and Roth IRAs is $6,000.
-This amount is the same for 2020.
-The money you contribute is deducted from your taxable income for the year.
+The maximum contribution limit for 2020 for traditional and Roth IRAs is $6,000.
+This amount is the same for 2021.
+With a traditional IRA, the money you contribute is deducted from your taxable income for the year.
 When you reach retirement, the money will be taxed as it is withdrawn.
-A Roth IRA works differently.
+A Roth IRA, however, works differently.
 You contribute money post-taxes.
 The money is then not taxed when you withdraw it in retirement.
 If you think you might want to keep contributing to your new IRA after the rollover is complete, it’s important to decide which type of IRA you want.